A Fun Thailand Bucket List - 30 Must Do Activities

-Khao Yai National Park is one of the best destinations in Bangkok.
+Khao Yai National Park is one of the best destinations near Bangkok.
 This park provides a serene green environment for visitors to relax in and take a break from the bustle of central Bangkok.

 Khao Yai National Park opened in 1962 making it the oldest national park in Thailand and is additionally a UNESCO World Heritage Site.
 It is also the third-largest national park in the country covering an area of 2,168 square kilometres.